Uttama Villain (soundtrack): Critical response

-The soundtrack received high critical acclaim.
+The soundtrack received positive reviews.
 Siddharth K. of Sify rated it 4.5 out of 5 and wrote, "Ghibran has grown leaps and bounds with this album and has indeed delivered his career-best [...]
 If anyone has any problems in recognizing the effort that has gone into this album, they need to get their musical buds examined", further calling it as "an album to be cherished by film buffs and is not for the typical frontbenchers".
 M. Suganth of The Times of India wrote, "Uttama Villain is that rare Tamil film album which doesn't merely push the envelope but has managed to create a new, different envelope".
 Vipin Nair of Music Aloud gave it a score of 9 out of 10, calling it "one hell of a soundtrack".
 Behindwoods gave it 3.75 out of 5 and stated it as "a gem in Tamil cinema music".
 Karthik Srinivasan of Milliblog called it "one of the most daring and inventive musical attempts in recent Tamil cinema history".
 Indiaglitz rated 4 out of 5 saying it as "a remarkable soundtrack which will stand tall for years to come".
 Moviecrow gave 7 out of 10 for the soundtrack with a review "The songs are composed with a sense of purpose to aid the story that unfolds on the screen.
 If the objective of this album is to showcase musical virtuosity of Ghibran and Kamal, the album succeeds big time!"
 Baradwaj Rangan of The Hindu wrote in its review saying "Ghibran infused an element of fantasy in the sound in 67-minute long album, though it has more music in the film.
 It is one-of-a-kind in bringing innovations to the film's music, that can take you far and away from the cliched elements in Tamil cinema".